 Perhaps then, Nebuchadnezzar’s conversion in chapter 4 presents itself as a role-model for what would happen in the future in chapter 7.
 He calls on the same name of God with almost the same proclamation as the divine voice.
 “Peoples, nations and languages” would serve the Ancient of Days and his appointed king (Dan.
 7:14).

-Was Nebuchadnezzar’s conversion a flesh-and-blood downpayment to show Daniel and his readers that God could be trusted to keep his promises?
-If the greatest king of his time could turn in history, nations would in God’s eternal plans.
-If the man who destroyed Jerusalem could serve the God whose name he blasphemed, then the Most High’s plan to call nations to faith and obedience could make sense.
+Was Nebuchadnezzar’s conversion a flesh-and-blood down-payment to show Daniel and his readers that God could be trusted to keep his promises?
+If the greatest king of his time could turn in history, then nations might in God’s future eternal plans.
+If the man who destroyed Jerusalem could serve the God whose name he blasphemed, then the Most High’s plan to call nations to faith and obedience makes sense.